 But back to the macaroni and cheese…

 Even though my kids love their veggies, I’m all about hiding veggies in things.
-Sweet potatoes in chocolate pudding, turnip greens in quiche, etc. etc. This tasty version of my easy homemade mac ‘n cheese boasts cooked carrots and chicken broth!
+Sweet potatoes in smoothies, spinach and kale in a chocolate frosty, etc. This tasty easy homemade mac ‘n cheese boasts cooked carrots and chicken broth!

 In the recipe card I’ve linked to some of the products from my affiliate partners that I like to use.
 Purchasing through these links won’t cost you anything extra.
 Thanks!

-- Stir in the butter until melted, then sprinkle with tapioca starch.
+Stir in the butter until melted.
+Sprinkle buttery noodles with tapioca starch.

-- Stir in until pasta is coated, then pour in the sauce.
-Stir to coat, then add cheese.
+Stir in until pasta is coated, then pour in the sauce.
+Mix gently, but well, to coat, then add cheese.*